CryoHub Logo

 Vasoconstriction occurs when a cold medium (like ice) is applied to an injured area such as a sprained ankle.
 The body autonomically constricts surface blood vessels and in addition, cooled venous blood returning to general circulation in the body stimulates the hypothalamus to further increase vasoconstriction more generally.

 This effect is key in acute injuries shortly after they occur, as the impact of the cold through vasoconstriction reduces the formation of hematoma (blood clots), reduces bleeding/bruising and lowers the level of exudate (fluid leaking from cells) in the local area.
-Combined these effects can decrease the severity of the injury and promote more successful rehabilitation.

 Decreased Tissue Hypoxia